adi99/DEX-Pool-Management/README.md

-# Balancer Pool Management
+# DEX Pool Management

-Pool management interface for users to add and remove liquidity to Balancer pools.
+Pool management interface for users to add and remove liquidity to Liquidity pools.

 ## Project setup
 ```